OptAlex/Fund_Rating_Model/README.md

 2. We only merge the prep branch into the main branch with at least two people checking the code and functionality.
 3. The prep branch is the prototyping branch where we test new features and how they integrate in the currently used code.
 4. If you want to create a new feature (a new functionality of the code) you do the following steps:
-  4.1 Create a branch called "feat/Description of what the purpose of the branch is" from main 4.2 This is the branch where you work on the new feature.
+  - Create a branch called "feat/Description of what the purpose of the branch is" from main
+  - This is the branch where you work on the new feature.
 Make sure to change your branch in the IDE of your choice.
-  4.3 Each commit to the branch has to follow the commit rules provided below.
+  - Each commit to the branch has to follow the commit rules provided below.
 5. Merge your feature into the prep branch.

-# Committing and Pushin
+# Committing and Pushing

 1. There are rules on how to structure your push messages:
   - feat: A new feature